awsdocs/aws-doc-sdk-examples/python/example_code/s3/s3_versioning/README.md

 object, using the `revise_stanza` Lambda function.
 1. Creates a batch job that revives any stanzas that were deleted during the revision step, using the `remove_delete_marker` Lambda function.
-1. Creates a mess of delete markers and other revisions in the bucket.
+1. Creates many delete markers and other revisions in the bucket.
 1. Creates a batch job that removes all delete markers from the bucket, using the `remove_delete_marker` Lambda function.

 `teardown_demo`
-1. Deletes IAM role and policies created during setup.
+1. Deletes the IAM role and policies created during setup.
 1. Deletes Lambda functions created during setup.
 1. Empties and deletes the bucket created during setup.